 Something we’ve always said to our players as finals approach is that nerves are a normal part of big games and big moments, and it’s OK to be nervous.
 But often those nerves stem from fears that they’re underprepared.
 So firstly it’s important for them to be reminded that if they’ve done the preparation and know what they need to do, both from a team perspective and against individual opponents, they’ll be far less nervous than their opposition, and better able to perform.

 HAVEN’T SIGNED UP YET?
-JOIN NOW FOR THAN 400 DRILL VIDEOS!
+JOIN NOW FOR MORE THAN 450 DRILL VIDEOS!

 Preparation doesn’t just happen in the week or two before finals.
 It happens all year, both at training and at games, by insisting on good habits and standards from each and every player.
 That means things as small as never finishing a drill on a negative, like a dropped ball or a bad pass.
 It’s staggering how often as a coach you’ll watch players cut corners, particularly if they’re working in small groups or pairs.
 If your instruction is for each player to complete 10 drives to receive a pass, and they’ve dropped three of those passes, that won’t cut it!
 Ensure you’re giving them feedback about how they can improve, but also ask that they finish the full 10.
 Be clear from the start that your expectation is for a set number of COMPLETED passes, movements, intercepts/ or goals, and your players will begin to demand that same level of performance from themselves.